TLS 1.0/1.1 Deprecation

 Am I affected?

-NRC Health Transparency is currently monitoring all incoming API calls to help identify organizations who are making API calls that will be out of compliance at the end of June.
+NRC Health Transparency is currently monitoring all incoming API calls to help identify organizations who are making API calls that will be out of compliance.

 Please reach out to your Transparency Implementation Manager or reply to this email if you want to inquire about the status of your website.